pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 ## TestPyPI vs PyPI

-There are two repositories (online warehouses for software) associated with PyPI to which you can upload your Python package.
+There are two repositories associated with PyPI to which you can upload your Python package.

-1. **[TestPyPI](https://test.pypi.org):** TestPyPI is a package repository provided by PyPI that you can use for testing that your package can be uploaded correctly, and that you can use to test that your package downloads and installs correctly.
-This is a great place to practice and learn how to publish a package without exposing your incomplete or not fully tested package on the real PyPI service.
+1. **[TestPyPI](https://test.pypi.org):** TestPyPI is a package repository provided by PyPI that you can use for testing that your package can be uploaded, downloaded, and installed correctly.
+This is a great place to practice and learn how to publish a package without exposing your incomplete package on the real PyPI service.
 2. **[PyPI](https://pypi.org):** This is the live, production PyPI repository where you can officially publish your Python package, and from which users will get your package.
 IMPORTANT: Only publish your package to PyPI when you are ready for it to be used by others and/or confident that it will become a package that you will maintain.
 PyPI is not a place to practice learning how to publish a Python package.

-The steps for publishing on TestPyPI vs. real PyPI are the similar with the exception of a different url.
+The steps for publishing on TestPyPI vs. PyPI are similar with the exception of a different url.
 We will point out where they differ.

 ## 4 Steps for publishing a Python package on TestPyPI (or PyPI)